zsparal/api-documentation/source/guides/mollie-components/styling.rst

 ``invalid``
   The state of the Component when your customer entered invalid data, such as an expiry date in the past.

-For each of these there is an set of properties you can use.
+For each of these there is an set of properties you can use:

 * ``backgroundColor`` of type ``color``
 * ``color`` of type ``color``